piiano/flows/README.md

 More details can be found [on our website](https://piiano.com/pii-code-scanner/).

-## Accessing Piiano Flows
+## Running Piiano Flows

 ### SaaS

-The easiest way to access Piiano Flows is by running it online: https://scanner.piiano.io Easily connect your publically availale Git repository or a private GitHub repository and scan it online without installing anything.
-View results online.
+The easiest way to run Piiano Flows is by accessing it online: https://scanner.piiano.io

+You can connect your publically availale Git repositories or connect private GitHub repositories.
+Scan your repositories online without installing anything and view results.

 ### Offline

-Piiano Flows is also provided as a standalone container that you can run locally against your code base.
+Piiano Flows is also provided as a standalone container that you can run locally on your code base.
 Follow [these instructions](./offline-flows) for working offline with Piiano Flows.